 - The pot sits a bit above the flame.

-The MSR MicroRocket is a great folding camp stove for backpacking; in fact, it merely weighs 2.6 ounces.
+If you’re looking to take a lightweight stove backpacking, then consider the MSR MicroRocket.
+It weighs a slender 2.6 ounces.
 It also collapses into a very compact sized unit that will easily fit in your pack.
 The size of this stove may be small, but it offers a lot of power.
 In fact, the flame is designed to target the center of the pan so that it heats more quickly than its competitors.

 - Extremely lightweight at only 2.6 ounces